Modeling Power Consumption¶

 Energy Storage Models¶

-Electronic devices which are not connected to external power source must contain some component to store energy.
-For example, an electrochemical battery in a mobile phone provides energy for its display, its CPU, and its communication devices.
-It might also absorb energy produced by a solar installed on its display, or by a portable charger plugged into the wall socket.
+Electronic devices that are not connected to an external power source must contain some component to store energy.
+For example, a mobile phone contains an electrochemical battery that provides energy for its display, CPU, and communication devices.
+It might also absorb energy produced by a solar panel installed on its display or by a portable charger plugged into the wall socket.

-In INET, an energy storage model is an OMNeT++ simple module which models the physical phenomena that is used to store energy produced by generators and provide energy for consumers.
-Its main purpose is to compute the amount of available energy or charge at the current simulation time.
-It maintains a set of connected energy consumers and energy generators, their respective total power consumption and total power generation.
+In the INET Framework, an energy storage model is an OMNeT++ simple module that models the physical phenomena used to store energy produced by generators and provide energy for consumers.
+The main purpose of these models is to compute the amount of available energy or charge at the current simulation time.
+They maintain a set of connected energy consumers and energy generators, their respective total power consumption, and total power generation.

 INET contains a few built-in energy storage models: